This low carb, healthy Whole30 Paleo Cauliflower Fried Rice uses bacon instead of chicken! It’s a quick and easy whole30 meal for the family!

-The nice Sprint man told us that his dad makes BACON FRIED RICE.
+The nice Sprint man told us that his dad makes BACON FRIED RICE….and here we are.

 Besides being insanely delicious and smoky and yummy and BLISS inside your bacon-loving mouths, the other pro about using bacon instead of chicken is that it comes with its own MEGA tasty fat fo’ frying.
 No need to mess around with a different oil, which is only adding unnecessary items to the list of things you need to buy at the grocery store.

 Of course, you could totally leave the bacon (and egg) out if you want to make it a healthy vegan cauliflower fried rice!